CandelierLab/Revealer/README.md

 Installation is as simple as:
 * Clone Revealer in a `Revealer` folder somewhere on your filesystem.
 * Add the latest version of reveal.js in a `reveal.js` folder inside the `Revealer` folder.
-Do not hesitate to supercharge it with plugins, like the chalkboard for instance.
+Do not hesitate to supercharge it with plugins, like the chalkboard or Math support.
 * Configure VScode as described below.
 * Optionnal: reveal your first presentation out of Demo.pres file.